strawberry-graphql/strawberry/docs/guides/federation.md

 > _NOTE_: we don’t have a gateway server, you’d need to always use the Apollo
 > Gateway for this.

-Apollo Federation allows to combine multiple GraphQL APIs into one.
-This can be extremely useful when working with micro-services.
+Apollo Federation allows you to combine multiple GraphQL APIs into one.
+This can be extremely useful when working with a service oriented architecture.

 ## Federated schema example

-Let’s look at an example on how to implement Apollo Federation using Strawberry, We’ll have an application with two federated services.
+Let’s look at an example on how to implement Apollo Federation using Strawberry.
+Let's assume we have an application with two services that both expose a GraphQL API:

-1. book: a service with all the books we have
+1. `book`: a service to manage all the books we have
-2. reviews: a service with book reviews.
+2. `reviews`: a service to manage book reviews

 ### Books service

+Our `book` service might look something like this:

 ```python
 @strawberry.federation.type(keys=["id"])